How to Hand Wash Wool Sweaters

 Prepare the Washing Station

 Fill the water basin with cool water.
 Squirt detergent into running water to create some suds.
-Use about one squirt of detergent for every garment.
+Use about one cap-full of detergent for every garment.
 On The Laundress detergent bottle, it recommends 2 cap-fulls.
-I found a squirt to be enough.
+I found one to be enough in terms of sudsy-ness.
 Use your own judgement here.

 I like to wash 2-3 sweaters at a time, grouped together by color.
-Red garments bleed particularly.
+Red garments bleed particularly well.
 You could wash more or less, depending on how much room you have to dry the garments.

 Fully submerge the garments in the soapy water.
 They may stick out of the water a little bit.
 This is okay.
 You're doing great. :)